gowtham758550/password-generator-and-manager/README.md

  13. hashlib

-NOTE:Binascii and pyAesCrypt Modules will be automatically installed if not available.
+NOTE:pyAesCrypt Module will be automatically installed if not available.

 This python program creates password and stores it in encrypted file and the file cannot opened by any editor.